SLAment/GobySD/10_SexRatios/README.txt

 > popmap_hap1.txt      # Population map, indicates the sex and population of origin of each individual in the ddRAD dataset.
 For alignment to haplotype 1 of the reference genome.
 > popmap_hap2.txt      # Population map, indicates the sex and population of origin of each individual in the ddRAD dataset.
 For alignment to haplotype 2 of the reference genome.
 > popmap_radsex.tsv    # Population map used to identify the sex of individuals in the Radsex pipeline
-> TODO: vcf files?
-We have aligned to P. minutus and to TH1. respectively 3 and 2x7 Go files.
+> TODO: link to vcf file repository

 Code:
 > index_flav.sh      # the reference genome is indexed before alignment of ddRAD reads